 You will be taken to the anaesthetic room where your details will be checked.
-You will have some heart monitoring stickers placed on your chest; this is so the anaesthetist can monitor your heart during the operation.
-You may have a tube inserted in your bladder (a catheter) to drain your urine; this will be discussed with you.
+You will have heart monitoring stickers placed on your chest; this is so the anaesthetist can monitor your heart during the operation.
+You may have a tube placed in your bladder (a catheter) to drain your urine.
+This will be discussed with you.
+You will either be given a general anaesthetic (where you will be asleep) throughout the procedure) or an epidural (spinal) anaesthetic (where a tube is placed in your back through which local anaesthetic and strong painkillers can be administered).
+You may have a combination of both methods.
+This will be discussed with you prior to your operation.